-In October 2016 Lucía debuted as a soloist with the Beethoven Violin Concerto in D Major, Op.
-61 with the Orchestra of the Conservatory, conducted by Bernat Quetglas.
-In January 2018 Lucía moved to the United States where she did her Masters in Violin Performance, with Professor Susan Waterbury at Ithaca College School of Music.
-During these two years she has had the opportunity to receive masterclasses from prestigious violinists such as Christian Tetzlaff and Benjamin Baker.
+On January 2018 Lucía moved to the United States where she did her Master in Violin Performance with Susan Waterbury at Ithaca College School of Music.
+During these two years she had the opportunity to receive masterclasses from prestigious violinists, as Christian Tetzlaff and Benjamin Baker.

-She has been Concertmaster of the Young National Orchestra of Spain (JONDE) in January 2017, and member of the European Union Youth Orchestra for the last four years.
-Playing with this orchestra has given her the opportunity to perform in the most important European halls, such as Concertgebouw Amsterdam, The Royal Albert Hall in London, The Konzerthaus in Berlin, and The Elbphilharmonie in Hamburg, among others.
-Lucías has also worked with prestigious conductors such as Vasily Petrenko, Manfred Honeck, Gianandrea Noseda, Peter Stark, and Stéphane Denève.
+She has been Concertmaster of the Young National Orchestra of Spain (January 2017) and titular member for the last five years of the European Union Youth Orchestra (EUYO).
+Playing with these orchestras has given her the opportunity to perform in the most important European halls, such as The Royal Concertgebouw (Amsterdam), The Royal Albert Hall (London), The Konzerthaus (Berlin), and The Elbphilharmonie (Hamburg) among others.
+Lucía has also played under the baton of prestigious conductors, such as Vasili Petrenko, Manfred Honeck, Gianandrea Noseda, Stéphane Denève, and others.